jht301/OlympicAthleteLookup/README.md

 4. **Athlete Performance Predictor:** We developed a tool that calculates a ranking for individual athletes based on various criteria, including past performance, age, and country of origin.

 **How to Use**
-1. Have the required libraries installed: pip install pandas sqlite3 ipywidgets matplotlib google-colab

-2. Connect to the Olympic historical dataset: conn = sqlite3.connect('/content/olympic_historical_dataset.db?rlkey=wonved4c0nj0v7m6csahb9h49')

-3. Run the analysis scripts to generate visualizations and insights.
+1. Run the analysis scripts to generate visualizations and insights.

-4. Use the athlete lookup tool to predict performance for specific athletes in the 2024 Paris Olympics.
+2. Use the athlete lookup tool to predict performance for specific athletes in the 2024 Paris Olympics.

 **Future Improvements**